ArmynC/ArminC-CS2-Cvars/cvars/cvarlist.md

 cl_matchlist_controlroom_aid | cl, release | Default: 0<br>
 cl_matchstats_print_own_data | cl | cl_matchstats_print_own_data RANGENAME
 cl_min_china_movie_time | cl | Default: 6<br>
-cl_min_ct | cl | Default: 1<br>Controls which CT model is used when cl_minmodels is set to 1.
 cl_min_movie_time | cl | Default: 4<br>
-cl_min_t | cl | Default: 1<br>Controls which Terrorist model is used when cl_minmodels is set to 1.
-cl_minmodels | cl | Default: 0<br>Uses one player model for each team.
-Set this value to -1 to allow unapproved / in progress player models to be used. cl_mouselook | cl, a, user, per_user, notconnected | Default: true<br>Set to 1 to use mouse for look, 0 for keyboard look.
+cl_mouselook | cl, a, user, per_user, notconnected | Default: true<br>Set to 1 to use mouse for look, 0 for keyboard look.
 Cannot be set while connected to a server. cl_mute_all_but_friends_and_party | cl, a | Default: 0<br>Only allow communication from friends and matchmaking party members.
 Set to 1 to apply the in non-competitive game modes.
 Set to 2 will apply the setting in all modes.<br>
 cl_mute_enemy_team | cl, a | Default: false<br>Block all communication from players on the enemy team.